LeaHartl/ProcessGlaciers_2023/readme.md

 * absolute volume for 2006 per glacier (clip ice thickness raster with GI3 shapefiles)
 * make volume change table and write to csv (VolumeTable_v3.csv).
 This also makes a dV and dA table with all time steps, check which format is needed? (see AreaVolChange.py for alternative version...)

+---

 setup_bins.py :
-deal with generating dz per elevation bins. this makes csv files. can be adjusted to do it for ice volume rasters or dif dems.
+* deal with generating dz per elevation bins. this makes csv files. can be adjusted to do it for ice volume rasters or dif dems.

-makePlots.py:
+---

+makePlots.py :
-read shapefiles and csv table of A and V changes per glacier, print number of glaciers with X amount of volume loss, etc. makes map figure coloring glaciers by percentage loss. makes compound figure change rates (map, histogram, elevation change) makes compound figure relative change (aspect, slope, cumulative vol/area) makes hypsometry plot and fig with scatter subplots for constant change rate scenario.
+* read shapefiles and csv table of A and V changes per glacier, print number of glaciers with X amount of volume loss, etc.
+* makes map figure coloring glaciers by percentage loss.
+* makes compound figure change rates (map, histogram, elevation change)
+* makes compound figure relative change (aspect, slope, cumulative vol/area)
+* makes hypsometry plot and fig with scatter subplots for constant change rate scenario.

+---
 Folders:

-OG/ DEMs as provided by land tirol (2006 and 17/18) proc_dems/ merged (1969, 1997) and resampled files
+OG/ DEMs as provided by land tirol (2006 and 17/18)

+proc_dems/ merged (1969, 1997) and resampled files
-	'dem_1969_merged_5.tif': Stubai & Ötztal 1969 files merged, 5x5m resolution
+* 'dem_1969_merged_5.tif': Stubai & Ötztal 1969 files merged, 5x5m resolution
-	'dem_1997_merged_5.tif': Stubai & Ötztal 1997 files merged, 5x5m resolution
+* 'dem_1997_merged_5.tif': Stubai & Ötztal 1997 files merged, 5x5m resolution
-	1969 and 1997 are aligned with each other (same extent, same grid) CRS : crs code not set properly in 2006 OG file - correct projection but code has to be reset
+* 1969 and 1997 are aligned with each other (same extent, same grid)
+* CRS : crs code was not set properly in 2006 OG file - correct projection but code has to be reset

 xdem1/ output rasters of xdem calculations